PARALLELPROMPT: Extracting Parallelism from Large Language Model Queries: The Benchmark

 \subsection{Dataset Statistics and Research Implications}

 \textbf{Scale and Prevalence.} From 358,000 inspected prompts, we validated 37,070 as parallelizable (16,721 from LMSYS and 20,349 from WildChat), representing a 10.3\% yield.
-This finding challenges the assumption that intra-query parallelism is rare, revealing instead that it constitutes a significant mode of user interaction with large language models.
+This finding challenges the assumption that intra-query parallelism is rare, revealing instead that it constitutes a significant mode of user interaction with LLMs.

 \textbf{Structural and Linguistic Patterns.} Our analysis surfaces several notable patterns in the dataset: